Britain's GCHQ eavesdropping spies celebrate 100 years of cracking codes

 “Who we are has been shaped by the changing threats and technology around us.
 In the future we will continue to face enormous complexity but also enormous opportunity.”

-As the British sought to crack German signals during World War One, the need for a formal signals organisation became apparent and the Government Code and Cypher School was formed in 1919.
+As the British sought to crack German signals during World War One, the need for a formal signals organization became apparent and the Government Code and Cypher School was formed in 1919.

 It is now based at the futuristic “doughnut” headquarters is in the English city of Cheltenham.
 It works closely with the Secret Intelligence Service (SIS) and the MI5 Security Service.